-Thankfully, people were ingenious enough to hack this whole leaf raking business and found clever ways and tips to make this chore less boring and less time-consuming.
+Thankfully, people were ingenious enough to hack this whole leaf raking business and found creative ways and tips to make this chore less tedious and less time-consuming.

 Why Should We Rake Leaves?